 Geographically, culturally and historically divided by a central mountain range into a prosperous western sector and isolated eastern sector, Nicaragua is largely overlooked by the Spanish during their conquest of the Americas in the 16th Century.
 The country becomes a colonial backwater subject to incursions by pirates and foreign interests and to factional conflicts between local cities and landholders.

 In the late 17th Century Britain claims sovereignty over the country's Caribbean coast, which effectively remains under British control until the end of the 19th Century.

 The declaration of the country's independence in 1838 brings little stability as the United States and Britain vie for influence.
 The trend of foreign interference in Nicaragua's domestic affairs is further entrenched in 1855 when William Walker, a soldier of fortune from the US, takes over the country.
-Walker is only expelled following intervention from all of Nicaragua's neighbours, the British navy and the US marines.
+Walker is expelled in 1857 following intervention from all of Nicaragua's neighbours, the British navy and the US marines.